 What might have been an alternative approach?
 Dr. B's opening is engaging: she greets the patient by name and expresses interest in his well-being.
 The query about the hospital stay is an open-ended statement.
-Instead of switching immediately to the agenda of Wound Care, the physician might have used another open-ended prompt (eg, "Tell me what happened to you") as a means to learning the patient's perspective on this critical event.
+Instead of switching immediately to the agenda of wound care, the physician might have used another open-ended prompt (eg, "Tell me what happened to you") as a means to learning the patient's point of view about this critical event.
 The patient's agenda might have been elicited by asking, "What are you concerned about today?
 What would you like me to take care of?"
 The issues Martin identified might then have been prioritized, with the patient's participation.
-Instead, the patient himself spontaneously introduces his primary agenda-Pain-as a response to the physician's agenda.
-In his mind, they are clearly related, as packing the wound may cause pain.
+Instead, the patient himself spontaneously introduces his primary agenda, pain, as a response to the physician's agenda.
+In his mind the agendas are clearly related, as packing the wound may cause pain.
 Yet Dr. B does not respond to Martin's agenda of pain.
-The physician had already concluded that he had "low pain tolerance" and complained a great deal without much justification.
+At this point in his care, based on previous visits and the report of the ward team, the physician had already concluded that Martin had "low pain tolerance" and complained a great deal without much justification.

 The jockeying of physician and patient agendas continues.
-After the patient reveals he no longer has any packing in the wound because "it just hurt too bad" to replace (an elaboration on his agenda of Pain), he introduces his second agenda, Blurry Eyes.
+After the patient reveals he no longer has any packing in the wound because "it just hurt too bad" to replace (an elaboration on his agenda of pain), he introduces his second agenda, to have his physician address his blurred vision.